adithyadaine/AI-Model-Price-Comparison/README.md

 ## Usage

-1. Click the hamburger icon (☰) to open the "Select Models" panel.
+1. Click the hamburger icon (☰) to open the **"Select Models"** panel.
-2.  **Find models** by scrolling or using the **search bar** at the top of the panel.
+2. Select models using the checkboxes or the quick-filter buttons (e.g., "Vision", "Function Calling").
-3. Check the boxes next to the models you want to compare.
-The main view updates automatically.
+3. Use the **"Filter" dropdown** in the main view to:
+    *   Toggle the visibility of the "Capabilities" column.
+    *   Apply a price filter (Low, Medium, High) to your current selection.
+4. Switch between **"Table"** and **"Bar Chart"** views.
-4. In the **Table View**, click on column headers like "Input Price" or "Context Window" to **sort the data**.
+5. In the Table View, click column headers to **sort the data**.
-5. Use the "Table" and "Bar Chart" buttons to switch between views.
-6. To **share your comparison**, simply copy the URL from your address bar.
+6. To share your comparison, simply **copy the URL** from your address bar.
-7. Click the **"Clear"** button in the main view or **"Clear & Collapse Selections"** in the panel to reset all selections.

 ## Data Updates